-The FSP (Financial Services Board) supervises and enforces compliance with the Long- and Short-term Insurance Acts of 2002.
+The FSB (Financial Services Board) supervises and enforces compliance with the Long- and Short-term Insurance Acts of 2002.
 Registration & Compliance is a regulatory requirement for any person or business providing advice on financial matters of any kind.
-The first thing a consumer should look /ask for before engaging the services of any broker is their FSP License Number.
+The first thing a consumer should look /ask for before engaging the services of any broker is their FSP Licence Number.
 The Broker Directory display the provided number on each individual businesses page.
 The FSP provides a verification service. - See contact details under Industry Organisation Links.

 Membership of the applicable Industry Bodies indicates compliance, accountability and subscription to professional conduct and continuous skills development.
 Look for the SAIA, FIA & IISA emblems - which reputable businesses will subscribe to.
 More detailed information is also available under the homepage heading - Industry Organisation Links.